Jiwoong-Kang/Startup/README.md

 ## CSS deliverable

+**For this deliverable I designed my website by making my own CSS.**

 - Header, Footer and Main content body : I used different colors to distinguish the scetion among header,main and footer.
 - Navigation elements: I dropped the underlines and changed the color for anchor elements.
 - Responsive to window resizing : My website looks great on all window sizes and devices.